 At the Opéra de Lausanne: Die Fledermaus (2018).

-Guilhem Worms won the “Talents lyriques de Reims, Voix sacrées” competition, which marked the beginning of his collaboration with Jean-Claude Malgoire in April 2015.
-A graduate of the Conservatoire de Paris (Yves Sotin’s class, 2017), he made a name for himself as Don Basilio (Il barbiere di Siviglia) and Palemon (Thaïs) at the Théâtre des Champs-Élysées.
-Since then, he has appeared as Gottfried (Les Fées du Rhin) in Tours and Biel-Solothurn; Lord Rochefort (Anna Bolena) in Bordeaux, a Lackey (Ariadne auf Naxos) at the Théâtre des Champs-Élysées; First Priest and Second Man-at-Arms (Die Zauberflöte) in Marseille; Leporello (Don Giovanni) in Saint Etienne; Don Basilio in Tours; Zuniga (Carmen) at the Opéra national du Rhin; the Innocent (Yvonne princesse de Bourgogne by Boesmans); Angelotti (Tosca) and Wagner (Faust) at the Opéra de Paris, and Thrond (Hulda by César Franck) on tour with the Palazetto Bru Zane.
-Highlights of his 2022/23 season include: Colline (La bohème) and the Marquis d’Obigny (La traviata) at the Théâtre du Capitole in Toulouse; Sarastro with Le Concert Spirituel at the Opéra royal de Versailles; Zuniga at the Opéra de Paris; Mathisen (Le Prophète) at the Festival d’Aix-en-Provence; Colline at the Théâtre des Champs-Élysées, as well as numerous concerts in Saint-Etienne and with Les Talens Lyriques.
-A socially engaged artist, Guilhem Worms has been working regularly for several years with people suffering from mental illness at the Conservatoire des deux vallées and also holds a degree in ethnomusicology from the University of Paris 8.
-He has published a book entitled Musique sans frontière.
+Guilhem Worms won the “Talents lyriques de Reims, Voix sacrées” competition, which marked the start of his collaboration with Jean-Claude Malgoire in April 2015.
+A graduate of the Paris Conservatoire (class of Yves Sotin, 2017), he made his mark as Don Basilio (Il barbiere di Siviglia) and Palemon (Thaïs) at the Théâtre des Champs-Élysées.
+Since then, he has appeared as Gottfried (Les Fées du Rhin) in Tours and Bienne-Soleure, Lord Rochefort (Anna Bolena) in Bordeaux, Un Laquais (Ariadne auf Naxos) at the Théâtre des Champs-Élysées, the First Priest and Second Man-at-Arms (Die Zauberflöte) in Marseille, Leporello (Don Giovanni) in Saint-Étienne, Don Basilio (Il barbiere di Siviglia) in Tours, L’Innocent (Yvonne princesse de Bourgogne by Boesmans and Angelotti), Zuniga (Carmen) at Opéra du Rhin and Opéra de Paris, Colline (La bohème) and Marquis d’Obigny (La Traviata) at Capitole de Toulouse, Mathisen (Le Prophète by Meyerbeer) at Festival d’Aix-en-Provence, and Zoroastro (Les Génies de Mlle Duval) at Opéra Royal de Versailles.
+Projects for the 2023/24 season include Masetto (Don Giovanni) and Un Mandarin (Turandot) at Opéra de Paris and Colline in Saint-Étienne.
+In recent years, Guilhem Worms has formed a duo with his wife Camille Delaforge (harpsichordist, pianist and conductor), within which they devote themselves to the creation of original recitals: “La dame de mes songes” with Ronald Martin Alonso (popular and learned Franco-Spanish), “Mozart et Salieri” alongside Karolos Zouganelis, and “Près de mon cœur” with Raphaël Cottin (French melodies).
+A committed artist, Guilhem Worms has been working regularly for several years with people suffering from mental illness at the Conservatoire des deux vallées, and also holds a degree in ethnomusicology from the Université Paris 8.

 At the Opéra de Lausanne: Alcina (2022).

-At the Opéra de Lausanne: Les Zoocrates by Thierry Besançon (2017), Die Fledermaus (2018), Dédé (Route Lyrique 2021), Le Petit Chaperon rouge by Guy-François Leuenberger (2021) and L’Auberge du Cheval-Blanc (2021).
+At the Opéra de Lausanne: Les Zoocrates by Thierry Besançon (2017), Die Fledermaus (2018), Dédé (Route Lyrique 2021), Le Petit Chaperon rouge by Guy-François Leuenberger (2021), L’Auberge du Cheval-Blanc (2021), Orphée aux Enfers (2023).

-At Opéra Lausanne: La traviata (2015), Doña Francisquita (2020) and Le nozze di Figaro (2021).
+At Opéra de Lausanne: La Traviata (2015) and Le nozze di Figaro (2021)

-At the Opéra de Lausanne: La Vie Parisienne (2016), Le Chanteur de Mexico (2017), Cendrillon (2018), Les Chevaliers de la Table ronde (Route Lyrique 2019), Dédé (Route Lyrique 2021) and Candide (2022).
+At the Opéra de Lausanne: La Vie Parisienne (2016), Le Chanteur de Mexico (2017), Cendrillon (2018), Les Chevaliers de la Table ronde (Route Lyrique 2019), Dédé (Route Lyrique 2021), Candide (2022), Orphée aux Enfers (2023).

-At the Opéra de Lausanne: Les Chevaliers de la Table ronde (Route Lyrique 2019), Dédé (Route Lyrique 2021), Werther (2022) and My Fair Lady (2022).
+At the Opéra de Lausanne: Les Chevaliers de la Table ronde (Route Lyrique 2019), Dédé (Route Lyrique 2021), Werther (2022), My Fair Lady (2022), Cendrillon (2023) and Die Zauberflöte (2024).

 The Opéra de Lausanne Choir is young, made up of students of singing from Lausanne’s University of Music and the Geneva HEM, and professional singers.
 Its members are selected by audition and periodically reheard.
 For each opera, they are distributed depending on their voice and/or aptitudes.
 Thanks mainly to their talent on stage, supported by an infectious enthusiasm, they are highly appreciated by all the theatre directors invited.
 For a few years the choir has benefitted from preparation by several experienced choir masters from different backgrounds, chosen depending on the works being sung and their specific interest.